keylime/enhancements/7_multi-tenancy.md

 know that this has succeeded?
 -->

-Implement an a multi tenancy model within Keylime to allow the creation and management of users, groups and group administrators.
+* Implement a multi tenancy model within Keylime to allow the creation and management of users, groups and group administrators.

-Implement a root admin who has an overall level or privilege to create and manage groups and group administrators.
+* Implement a root admin who has an overall level or privilege to create and manage groups and group administrators.

-Implement a means to fix an agent to a group and user.
+* Implement a means to fix an agent to a group and user.

-Provide a scalable authentication system to arbiter access of Keylime's APIs.
+* Provide a scalable authentication system to arbiter access of Keylime's APIs.

 ### Non-Goals